Get Ready for Computing at Virginia Tech

 You should bring the best system you can reasonably afford to Virginia Tech.
 The specifications listed are the minimums recommended and apply to Windows and Apple Macintosh systems.
 Some departments require a particular (usually higher) configuration in addition to specific hardware and/or software.
 If you have declared a major, please check the College and Department List of Specifications or call your department to confirm the configuration you will need.

 - If you currently own a computer that falls within the range in the College and Department List of Specifications table, you may want to start off at Virginia Tech with that computer unless your major requires otherwise.
 Be advised that your major may require that you get a better computer during your academic career, especially if you plan to start with a low-end model.
 Students requesting financial aid should keep in mind that an adjustment to the cost of attendance to accommodate the purchase of a computer is available by completing a Cost of Attendance appeal through University Scholarships and Financial Aid.
 For most students, this adjustment will allow you to borrow additional loan funds.
-Please go to University Scholarships and Financial Aid’s website for more information at www.finaid.vt.edu.
+Please visit the University Scholarships and Financial Aid website for more information.

 - If you currently own a computer that DOES NOT meet the minimum specifications in the College and Department List of Specifications table, we suggest that you purchase a new computer that meets or exceeds the minimum recommended specifications.
 Please note that manufacturers typically update technology and provide specifications for new models during the spring.
 Therefore, to ensure that you receive the most recent technology Virginia Tech highly recommends that you wait until the summer before you arrive on campus to purchase a computer.